Mobile game developers are looking to increase user engagement and profits through innovative mobile gaming app monetization strategies.

 Alongside partnership deals in the live sports arena, FANDOM is setting up to tap into the eSports market through multiple sponsorship-based revenue streams targeting sports and entertainment brands as well as game ticket distributors across all major sports including football, basketball, baseball and hockey.

-The mobile gaming industry is growing and evolving at an ever quickening pace, taking both gamers and revenues to the next level.
+Mobile gaming app monetization strategies are taking revenue generation in the industry to the next level.
 As the mobile gaming market spreads across the globe, we can expect to see game developers come up with new and exciting ways to both reward gamers and investors.